raindrift/maskmailer/README.md

 This is encrypted using `aes-256-cbc` (we're using the Openssl implementation) with a shared key and a random 16-byte initialization vector.
-The iv is then prepended to the ciphertext, and it is base64 encoded.
+The iv is then prepended to the ciphertext, is base64 encoded, and then is urlencoded so it can be represented on a single line.

 There is a sample Ruby `encrypt` method in `lib/recipient.rb`